-INTRODUCTION
+1. INTRODUCTION

-Growth in motor traffic, particularly the ownership and use of private cars, has led to greatly increased levels of congestion and pollution.
+- 1.1 Growth in motor traffic, particularly the ownership and use of private cars, has led to greatly increased levels of congestion and pollution.
 As a result there has been a shift in national transport policy and planning towards a more sustainable approach.
 Local authorities are expected to promote this by encouraging alternative forms of transport to the car, mainly public transport, walking and cycling.

-Whereas previous parking guidance advocated a minimum benchmark for the number of spaces permitted, the new standards set a maximum limit on the number of spaces provided.
+To comply with planning policy statements and guidance (outlined in section 2.1) national policy requires that parking standards be expressed as maximum standards. - 1.2 Replacement Local Plan Policy TP1 (Sustainable Transport) states the local planning authority's commitment to develop and implement a sustainable approach to transport planning through managing the demand for travel and distribution.
+Policies TP5 and TP6 set out how sustainable transport will be encouraged, discouraging reliance on the car in new developments.
+The use of vehicle parking standards can be a key method in achieving these aims.
+The council's objectives concerning car parking specifically are set out in Policies TP8 and TP9. - 1.3 Whereas previous parking guidance has advocated a minimum benchmark for the number of spaces permitted, the new standards based on those proposed by the Essex Planning Officers Association (EPOA) set a maximum limit on the number of spaces provided.
 Adopting the principle of maximum parking standards is a means of promoting sustainable development.
-The application of such car parking standards is a key means of contributing to the reduction of traffic levels in the district.

-Parking standards for cycles and motorcycles are included separately.
+The application of such car parking standards is a key means of contributing to the reduction of traffic levels in the district. - 1.4 Parking standards for cycles and motorcycles are included separately.
 It should be noted that these standards are the minimum permitted provision, rather than the maximum.
 This reflects the sustainable nature of these types of travel.

-The note also includes guidance on the provision of parking for people with disabilities
+The note also includes guidance on the provision of parking for people with disabilities.

-POLICY BACKGROUND
+2. POLICY BACKGROUND

-The purpose of this Supplementary Planning Guidance note is to set out the car parking standards that are to be applied throughout the district.
+- 2.1 The purpose of this Supplementary Planning Document is to set out the car parking standards that are to be applied throughout the district.
 This will assist developers in the preparation of plans and ensure that planning applications are submitted with an acceptable level of parking provision.
-The car parking standards contained within this note are in accordance with Planning Policy Guidance (PPG) published by the government in PPG3 Housing (March 2000), PPG 13 Transport (March 200) and the Essex and Southend-on-Sea replacement Structure Plan, policy T12-Vehicle Parking.

-The parking standards are based on those proposed by the Essex Planning Officer's Association (EPOA) in "Vehicle Parking Standards" August 2001.
+The car parking standards contained within this note are in accordance with Planning Policy Statements (PPS) and Guidance (PPG) published by the government in PPG 3 Housing (March 2000), PPG 13 Transport (March 2000), PPS 6 Planning for Town Centres (March 2005), the East of England Plan (Regional Spatial Strategy) and the Essex and Southend-on-Sea Replacement Structure Plan, (policy T12-Vehicle Parking). - 2.2 The parking standards are based on those proposed by the Essex Planning Officer's Association (EPOA) in "Vehicle Parking Standards" August 2001.

-THE APPLICATION OF CAR PARKING STANDARDS
+3. THE APPLICATION OF CAR PARKING STANDARDS

 Whilst this note is intended to provide consistency across the district, there are locations where the guidelines may need to be varied.
 Town centres that have good access to public car parking facilities and alternative forms of transport will need minimal provision.
-Rural areas where the car is the only realistic means of getting about may be permitted to include greater levels of parking.
+Rural areas where the car is the only realistic means of getting about may be permitted to include greater levels of parking although this will depend on the geographical location of the area and the adequacy of any public transport provision.